Student Experience in Human Development

 2009 award-winning students

-Pictured above, from left, the 2009 award winners: Louis Jonathan Modica, the Louis Lacey McGarry Award; Rachael Datz, the Human Development Award in Undergraduate Research; Nancy Wallace, the Susan Wagner Child Development Award.
+The 2009 winners included Louis Jonathan Modica, the Louis Lacey McGarry Award; Rachael Datz, the Human Development Award in Undergraduate Research; and Nancy Wallace, the Susan Wagner Child Development Award.

 Experiences of recent recipients of the Human Development Department awards